-5.4.1.1 RK05K-AC Alignment Cartridge - This Digital Equipment Corporation alignment cartridge represents the preferred method for RK05 alignment procedures.
-It provides three tracks (principal track 105, plus spare tracks 85 and 125) of constant frequency data with alternate sectors recorded at displacements of +0.0025 and -0.0025 inches, respectively, from the ideal track locations.
+5.4.1.1 RK05K-AC Alignment Cartridge - This Digital Equipment Corporation alignment cartridge is preferred for RK05 and RK05-J alignment procedures.
+It provides three tracks (principal track 105, plus spare tracks 85 and 125) of constant frequency data and alternate sectors recorded at displacements of +0.0025 and -0.0025 inches, respectively, from the ideal track locations.
 Figure 5-11 shows how to read the vernier when locating the desired track.